Residential Architecture Design: Considerations & Benefits!

 • Ensure that the interior spaces are functional and aesthetically pleasing.

-Final Walkthrough and Handover:
+Final Walkthrough and Handover

-• Conduct a final inspection of the completed project to ensure that it meets the design intent and quality standards.
+• Conduct a final inspection of the completed project to ensure it meets the design intent and quality standards.

 • Address any remaining issues or touch-ups.